-- iii.
-A senior person should be identified as a focal point to deal with COVID-19 issues e.g. work supervisor or a health and safety specialist - iv.
-Request for coordination arrangements, particularly at site where there are a number of contractors and therefore (in effect) different work forces (PIU could request the main contractor to put in place a protocol for regular meetings of the different contractors) - v.
+- Request the Contractor to convene regular meetings with the project health and safety specialists and medical staff (and where appropriate the local health authorities), and to take their advice in designing and implementing the agreed measures. - ii.
+A senior person should be identified as a focal point to deal with COVID-19 issues e.g. work supervisor or a health and safety specialist - iii.
+Request for coordination arrangements, particularly at site where there are a number of contractors and therefore (in effect) different work forces (PIU could request the main contractor to put in place a protocol for regular meetings of the different contractors) - iv.
 Check with Contractors on whether the workers are informed/encouraged to use the existing project grievance mechanism to report concerns relating to COVID-19